 Status: On Trial

 Ayşe Berktay was released from Bakirköy Women’s Prison in Istanbul on December 20, 2013.
 She still faces a lengthy trial process, after which she could face up to 15 years in prison if convicted of the charge of “membership in an illegal organization.”
-Additionally, on August 9, 2016, she was one of six staff members of Özgür Gündem whose passports were ordered to be canceled by Istanbul’s 14th Court of Serious Crimes.
-She and the five other Özgür Gündem staffers are now facing terrorism charges as part of the larger investigation into the paper.
+Additionally, on August 9, 2016, she was one of several staff members of Özgür Gündem whose passports were ordered to be canceled by Istanbul’s 14th Court of Serious Crimes.

 Ayşe Berktay is a translator, scholar, author, and cultural and women’s rights activist.
 Her publications include History and Society: New Perspectives, 2008, and The Ottoman Empire and the World Around with Suraiya Faroqhi; and she is the editor of Women and Men in the 75th Year of the Turkish Republic.
 Her translations include The Imperial Harem: Gender and Power in the Ottoman Empire, 1520-1656 by Leslie Penn Pierce; and The Ottoman Empire, 1700-1922 (New Approaches to European History) by Donald Quataert.

 Over the past decade, Ayşe conducted work at the History Trust, where she was part of the Prime Minister’s Advisory Board on Human Rights; the Women’s Human Rights Trust, where she prepared publications; the Compatriots for Peace Initiative; the Truth Behind Diyarbakir Prison Research and Justice Commission, where, in 2008, she met with individual prisoners that had been detained from 1980 to 1984; and the Women for Peace Initiative.